What is Keyword Search Volume and Why Does it Matter?

 A keyword’s search volume can be viewed as a measure of its profit potential and an estimation of the profitability of your use of it.
 It can help you gauge your return on investment if a particular keyword is part of a pay-per-click marketing strategy.
 The threat to your success posed by your competitors can also be measured by their keywords’ search volume.

-What Is Keyword Search Volume?
+What is Organic Keyword Search Volume?

 A keyword’s search volume is a measure of how many times it’s searched for during a given period of time.
 In many cases, this could be a seasonal issue.
 Keywords such as “Christmas tree ornaments” and “humorous Christmas cards” will generate a greater number of searches during November and December.
 Keywords that instead maintain relatively steady search volumes throughout the year, such as “best birthday gift ideas” or “quick lunch ideas,” are referred to as evergreen keywords.